+Selling a house during a divorce in Fridley can be extremely difficult.
 When it comes to divorce proceedings, it may not always be easy to remain rational.
-However, you should keep your house in tact because if you have to sell, you’ll want to make top dollar.
+However, you should keep your house intact because if you have to sell, you’ll want to make top dollar.
 Additionally, you won’t want your ex-spouse to claim you damaged the property and have your portion garnished.
 It happens sometimes…

 One of the most common ways to split assets during a divorce ( especially a house) is to put it on the market, sell it, then split the sale proceeds equally between the two parties.
 This is especially common if there aren’t children involved.
-It simplifies things by expediting the divorce process, if you can sell quickly.
+It simplifies things by expediting the divorce process if you can sell quickly.
 That being said, if the housing market is slow, this could drag things on longer than desired.

-When doing this, you’ll firstly want to talk to a realtor.
+When doing this, you’ll first want to talk to a realtor.
 Get an honest assessment for your Fridley home.
 Find out what estimated costs will get you a higher return.
 Negotiate realtor fees to keep net profits as high as possible and do a market analysis so you have reasonable expectations of what you could realistically get from the sale.

-Preparing the House for Sale
+Tip 2: Prepare the House for Sale in Advance

 Do your best as a couple to clean up the house and make it presentable before you begin to sell.
 It’s important to remember that you both have a stake in the success of the sale.
-De-clutter your house and and make it look like a happy family home.
+De-clutter your house and make it look like a happy family home.
 Continue to mow the grass… And if you really want to make it smooth, tackle that “honey-do-list” you’ve been avoiding.

 If you are selling the marital house and plan on buying a new house with the sale’s proceeds, make sure you speak to your realtor in advance.
 This will help you time the purchase properly.
 Divorces can get hung up in court and house sales often get hung up for a million reasons.
 As such, you won’t want to be tied into a new home mortgage if other components fall apart.